-Due to the failure to understand this, it may cause serious impact into your retirement or financial independence plan.
-In this article, we try to define what is sequence of return risk and its impact to your plan or considerations that you need to put in place due to this risk.
+The failure to understand this may cause a serious impact on your retirement or financial independence plan.
+In this article, we try to define what is the sequence of return risks and their impact on your plan or considerations that you need to put in place due to this risk.

 Generic spending considerations for your wealth fund

-When it comes time to spend it there are much considerations.
+When it comes time to spend it there are such considerations.
 How much do you need annually and how would inflation affect your purchasing power.
-How do you make sure you do not out live your assets that provides the annual spending cash flow.
+How do you make sure you do not outlive your assets that provide the annual spending cash flow.

-On the part of the wealth fund, there are considerations such as how much you have build up, how safe you want the cash flow during retirement to be versus a higher spending % with the risk that your assets will run out.
+On the part of the wealth fund, there are considerations such as how much you have build-up, and how safe you want the cash flow during retirement to be versus a higher spending % with the risk that your assets will run out.
 The size of your fund will also determine the assets and instruments you use to meet your spending needs.

-If you have $5 mil build up and require $40,000 over 30 years, you do not need to take above average risk to the type of assets you use, but, if you have $500,000 build up and need $25,000 over 30 years, your assets will not last you unless it grows during these 30 years when you need to spend them down.
+If you have accumulated $5 mil and require $40,000 over 30 years, you do not need to take on above-average risk to the type of assets you use, but, if you have accumulated $500,000 and need $25,000 over 30 years, your assets will not last you unless it grows during these 30 years when you need to spend them down.